gnleece/Dogwood/README.md

 #Dogwood

-A primitive, work-in-progress game engine in OpenGL.
+A work-in-progress game engine in OpenGL.

+##Engine

+The engine itself it located under [Dogwood\Engine](../master/Engine).
+This project builds static libraries that are included in the Editor and Game projects.

+####Scene Files
+Scenes are represented as XML files.
+Here's an [example scene](../master/Game/Assets/Scenes/Scene0.xml).

-###Model Loading
+####Model Loading
 The engine currently supports OBJ models only.

 To create a compatible model in Blender, select exactly these export options: